 You could say that someone with asthma has 'sensitive' airways that are inflamed and ready to react when they come into contact with something they don't like.

-When a person with asthma comes into contact with something that irritates their sensitive airways even more (an asthma trigger), it causes their body to react in three ways:
+When a person with asthma comes into contact with one of their asthma triggers it causes their airways to react in three ways:

 - The muscles around the walls of the airways tighten so that the airways become narrower.